Frederick Dutton, 5th Baron Sherborne: Background

 Sherborne was the son of James Dutton, 3rd Baron Sherborne, of Sherborne, Gloucestershire, by his wife, Lady Elizabeth Howard (1803–1845), daughter of Thomas Howard, 16th Earl of Suffolk, and Hon.
 Elizabeth Jane Dutton.

 Career

 Barrister, Lincoln's Inn 1867; ordained 1869; Curate, Sonning 1869–70; Vicar of Sherborne 1870–74 and of Bibury 1874–1916; Honorary Canon, Gloucester Cathedral 1901–1920.

 Ornithology

 A keen ornithologist, he was President of the Avicultural Society from 1895 to 1920.
 He is best known in the aviary world for the notes he provided for W.T.
 Greene's book Parrots in Captivity, published in three volumes between 1884 and 1887.
-At his home in Bibury, Fairford he had a large collection of parrots.
+At his home in Bibury he had a large collection of parrots.
 He was also an adjudicator for British and foreign birds, at many exhibitions held at the Crystal Palace in south London.
 He contributed to issues of the Avicultural Magazine, under the heading "Parrot Notes".